cshum/imagor/docs/docs/filters.md

 ### `redact_oval([mode[, strength]])`

 Identical to [`redact`](#redactmode-strength) but applies an elliptical mask to each region, producing a rounded/oval redaction shape.
 This is the most natural shape for face anonymisation as it closely follows the contour of a face.
 Same arguments and defaults as `redact`.
+Requires a detection plugin such as [imagorface](./imagorface).

 Examples: `redact_oval()`, `redact_oval(blur,20)`, `redact_oval(pixelate)`, `redact_oval(pixelate,15)`, `redact_oval(black)`, `redact_oval(white)`, `redact_oval(ff0000)`